leafcloudhq/documentation-rtd/docs/network/Setup-site-to-site-vpn.md

 openstack server create --flavor ec1.small --image Ubuntu-20.04 --network external --network <your_private> --key-name <ssh_key_name> wg-router
 ```

+Tip: Add a user, with a password for yourself, and add yourself to the sudo group.
+This way you can always recover access to your host via the cloud console if you misconfigured the network and locked yourself out.

 ### 3. Setting up a wireguard tunnel